 - If you are unemployed with little or no income, you may be able to get food stamps.
 A person may normally qualify for \$85 to \$100 worth of food stamps per month.
-Call the toll free information number at 1-800-221-5689, or find a list of food stamp hotlines for each state at www.fns.usda.gov/fsp/contact_info/hotlines.htm.
+Call the toll-free information number at 1-800-221-5689, or find a list of food stamp hotlines for each state at www.fns.usda.gov/fsp/contact\info/hotlines.htm.
 You can also contact the local Department of Human Services, many drop-in shelters, or legal aid services to ask for an application. - Supplemental Security Income (SSI) benefits can be applied for before your release, even though you won't receive the benefits until after you are released.
 Food Stamps can be applied for together with SSI.
 Normally, it takes about six months to review an application, so apply well before your release date.
 It is best to get help filling out the application.
-For detailed information or assistance, call 1-800-772-1213, call or your local Social Security Administration office listed in the phone book blue pages, or go to: http://www.ssa.gov/notices/supplemental-security-income/. - Federal Emergency Management Agency (FEMA) has a program called Emergency Food and Shelter Program to help prevent homelessness.
+For detailed information or assistance, call 1-800-772-1213, call or your local Social Security Administration office listed in the phone book blue pages.

+Federal Emergency Management Agency (FEMA) has a program called Emergency Food and Shelter Program to help prevent homelessness.
 Contact the local Office of the Mayor or United Way to ask who awards this money in your area and what the rules are.